googlearchive/android-dynamic-features/README.markdown

 dynamic module without having the restart the application.

 `features/*` -> Contains features which can be downloaded on demand using the PlayCore API.
+`instant/*` -> Contains instant enabled features which can be downloaded using the PlayCore API or via Url.

 Each feature as some distinctly unique characteristics.